xrdocs/design/_blogs/2019-02-02-modernizing-ixp-design.md

 across all active links in the bundle across all PEs.
 PE3 will receive two routes for the VPWS service and utilize both to balance traffic towards PE1 and PE2.
 Another option is to use `single-active` load-balancing mode, which will only forward traffic towards the ethernet-segment from the DF (default forwarder).
 Single-active is commonly used to enforce customer bandwidth rates, while still providing redundancy.
-In the case where there are multiple EVPN services on the same bundle interface, they will be balanced across the interfaces.
+In the case where there are multiple EVPN services on the same bundle interface, they will be balanced across the interfaces using the DF election algorithm.

 <b>Note the LACP system MAC and ethernet-segment (ESI) on both PE nodes must be configured with the same values</b>